Samsonroyal/patch_store_front/README.md

   - Sorting by highest price (By clicking on the button with text ["By Highest Price"])
   - Sorting by lowest price which re-arranges the product list from lowest to highest price
   - Sorting by category

+- # Caching with SharedPreferences
+  The cart items were stored with shared preferences to reduce wait time for the user